Green-Hat-fd/portfolio/about.md

 I began studying STEM at the Scientific High School (Liceo Scientifico) in my home town, which I graduated from in 2021.

 From there, I chose to study Game Development (Programming & Design) at the Nautilus Academy, from where I earned my _Professional & Advanced Certificate_ in _Game Development_ (in 2023 and 2024, respectively).

+For now, I'm studying on my own and working on different projects (some solos & others in team) where more info are found on the [main page](./)

 ## Work & Skills